clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 -------------------------------

-When listing software or hardware version numbers, the word “version” or letter v are lowercase.
+When listing software or hardware version numbers, the word “version” or letter "v" are lowercase.
 The v is closed with the number (no period).

 For example:

-* Widget Pro v5.0
+* Widget Pro version 5.0
 * Widget Master v2.1.12

 Terms using a hyphen or slash